WadeNaughton/patch_perfect/README.md

 # Link to database repo
 https://github.com/WadeNaughton/patch_perfect_db

-# What this is
+# What is this?

-- A site designed to find peaks within the white mountains that are above 4000 feet.
-Users are able to favorite hikes or mark them as completed.
-Completed hikes have the ability to have journal entries, photos, and gear used on the hike displayed.
-A user can then add any friends that participated on the hike to the trip report.
-This is designed to be a digital journal, which I believe will be helpful for hikers to keep track of notes/photos, while also enjoying the social aspect of being added to other hikes.
+- A hiking site centered around finding and recording peaks within the White Mountains that are above 4000 feet in elevation.
+Users have the ability to search or browse the peak, and then mark a peak as either completed or favorited.
+A completed hike allows the user to build a digital journal entry of sorts to keep track of any pictures/notes from the trip.
+Users can also add others to the trip report, which adds a level of collaboration if desired.
+Each peak page allows the user to obtain directions, current weather, hourly weather, forecast for the week, as well as find campgrounds within a radius of their choosing.

 # Features